-Frequently asked Questions about Legal Malpractice
+Frequently Asked Questions About Legal Malpractice.

 You can be sure that you will receive an honest evaluation from a responsible malpractice attorney.
 This is a specialty area of law and attorneys who practice in it are interested in getting results for their clients.

 Lawyers have a duty to zealously represent their clients’ best interests.
 A conflict of interest may seriously compromise that ability.
 In many cases, a conflict of interest can lead to legal malpractice.
-Malpractice occurs when a lawyer owes a duty to a client, but fails to act with the same degree of skill and diligence as a reasonably competent lawyer in similar circumstances, resulting in harm—typically, financial loss—to the client.
+Malpractice occurs when a lawyer owes a duty to a client but fails to act with the same degree of skill and diligence as a reasonably competent lawyer in similar circumstances, resulting in harm—typically, financial loss—to the client.

 There are many competing factors that determine what constitutes a conflict of interest, as well as exceptions in which a lawyer may represent a client despite a known conflict.
-Therefore, it’s always best to consult a full service law firm with significant experience in handling legal malpractice cases for advice concerning your particular case.
+Therefore, it’s always best to consult a full-service law firm with significant experience in handling legal malpractice cases for advice concerning your particular case.

 Many states have similar rules defining what constitutes a conflict of interest.
 In Ohio, conflicts of interest fall into two broad categories.
 The first is a conflict involving opposing interests between or among two or more clients of the same lawyer.
 In the second category, the lawyer’s ability to make decisions in the client’s best interest is compromised by either (1) the lawyer’s responsibilities to a former client or a third person, or (2) the lawyer’s own personal interests.

+A lawyer must consider potential conflicts before taking on a new client.
+A lawyer or law firm is expected to have a system in place to discover and address potential conflicts before accepting a new client.
 In general, a lawyer should not accept or continue representing a client if a conflict of interest exists.
 However, there are exceptions.
-A lawyer may represent clients with conflicting interests if the lawyer can competently represent each client, and if each client gives informed, written consent.
+A lawyer may represent clients with conflicting interests if the lawyer can competently represent each client, and if each client gives informed written consent.

-When an attorney does something that is professionally wrong and causes you a provable financial loss.
+A. When an attorney does something that is professionally wrong and causes you a provable financial loss.
 For example:

 - Not filing a case on time.